 CITATIONS: Russian passages included in your thesis should be printed in Cyrillic characters; you should provide a translation of all Russian passages in a footnote following each quotation.
 Be sure to give proper credit for all translations, whether they are your own or are taken from a published source.

+A gift from First Lady Barbara Bush to Raisa Gorbachev in 1991, replica statues of the “Make Way for Ducklings” ducks, inspired by Robert McCloskey’s classic 1941 children’s book, march out in front of Novodevichy Convent in Moscow.
+The originals can be found in Boston’s Public Garden.

 TITLE PAGE: A title page is required and must comply with the format below: